Bridging the Gap Between Target Networks and Functional Regularization: Experiments

 \subsubsection{Experimental Set-Up}

-In this section, we investigate the impact of changing the regularization strength and the off-policy distribution for both TN and FR.

-These experiments are run in the Four Rooms environment~\citep{sutton1999between} (\Cref{fig:4roomsmdp} in Appendix) which is comprised of four rooms divided by walls with a single gap in each wall allowing an agent to move between rooms.
-The agent's position is given by a one-hot encoding.
-The agent's available actions are up, down, left and right.
-The agent starts in the bottom right position and must reach the goal in the top left position.
+In this section, we study the behavior of vanilla DQL, TN, and FR in the Four Room environment~\citep{sutton1999between}.
+The environment is comprised of four rooms divided by walls with a single gap in each wall allowing an agent to move between rooms.
+The environment size is 11 $\times$ 11.
+The agent's position is given by a one-hot encoding, and its available actions are up, down, left, and right.
+The agent starts in the bottom right position and must reach the goal in the top left position to obtain a reward of 1.
+At each step that the agent does not reach the goal, it receives a small penalty of $0.01$.
+The episode terminates after 121 (=$11^2$) steps, thus an agent that never reach the goal would have a return of $-1.21$.

-To study the behavior of TN and FR under different off-policy data collections, the data is collected under a behavior policy that takes a random action with probability $\epsilon$ and takes $\rva= \argmax_\rva Q_\vtheta(\rvs, \rva)$ with probability $1-\epsilon$.
+\looseness=-1 We investigate how varying the discount factor $\gamma$ and exploration level $\epsilon$ can lead to divergence in both their $Q$-value error and results.
+Specifically, the data is collected under a behavior policy that takes a random action with probability $\epsilon$ and takes $\rva= \argmax_\rva Q_w(\rvs, \rva)$ with probability $1-\epsilon$.
 As $\epsilon$ tends towards 1, the data collection becomes more off-policy and makes the $Q$-value estimation more difficult.
+Similarly, as shown above, increasing the discount factor $\gamma$ increases the difficulty of the bootstrapping and can lead to divergence.

-Through, we measure $\max_{\rvs, \rva}\|Q_\vtheta(\rvs, \rva) - Q^\pi(\rvs, \rva)\|^2_2$, where $Q^\pi$ was obtained in closed form and $\pi$ is the greedy policy.
-In Figure~\ref{fig:four_rooms_error_best_hps}, ~\ref{fig:four_rooms_error_05},~\ref{fig:four_rooms_error_095}, the red line indicates an error of $1$, and in our MDP, all true $Q$-values are between $0$ and $1$.
-Thus any point above the red line has $Q$-value estimates outside of this feasible range, indicating soft-divergence~\citep{van2018deep}.
-We also evaluate the average per-episode regret for 100 episodes collected under $\epsilon_{\text{eval}}-$greedy policy with $\epsilon_{\text{eval}}=0.1$ as it is common for RL agents in deterministic environments such as the Atari suite.
+\looseness=-1 We collect 10000 environment transitions and perform the same number of gradient steps.
+At the end of training, we report the average per-episode regret for 100 episodes collected under $\epsilon_{\text{eval}}-$greedy policy with $\epsilon_{\text{eval}}=0.1$ as it is common for RL agents in deterministic environments such as the Atari suite.
+Furthermore, to better understand the behavior of the algorithms studied, we measure $\frac{1}{n}\|Q_w - Q^*\|^2_2$, where $Q^*$ was obtained using tabular $Q$-learning, $Q_w$ is a DNN approximation (details in~\cref{hp:four_rooms}), and $n$ is the number of state-action pairs.
+We repeat the evaluation for 40 seeds.
+We investigate the performance of vanilla DQL, TN and FR under 6 different combinations of discount factor $\gamma \in \{0.99, 0.9999\}$ and exploration $\epsilon \in \{0.5, 0.75, 0.95\}$.